-Women and men with complete or partial eyelash or eyebrow loss can regain their eyebrow and eyelash through a micro surgical hair transplant procedure.
+Women and men with complete or partial eyelash or eyebrow loss can regain their eyebrows and eyelashes through a micro-surgical hair transplant procedure.
 It is safe, effective, minimally invasive, and takes only 1 session in most cases.

 What causes eyebrow and/or eyelash loss in men and women?

 - Physical trauma (e.g., accident, thermal, chemical or electrical burns)